nus-cs2103-AY1920S1/duke/docs/README.md

 ### What is Duke ChatBot <a name="what"></a>

-Duke ChatBot is a task managing chat bot which allows users to input the tasks to do and manipulate them.
+Duke ChatBot is a task managing chat bot which allows users to input the tasks to do and organise them.
 It tracks tasks that are marked as done over a period of time and displays relevant statistics.

 This is what Duke ChatBot looks like:
 <img src="https://github.com/EvonDong/duke/blob/master/docs/Ui.png" width="480">